 Why do birds sing in the morning?
 Find out here.

-Crows are digging up your lawn for food.
+Crows are digging your lawn for food.
 Grubs are an easy, effective food source for them, and you must limit how many are on your lawn.
 The best way to reduce crows digging up your yard is to buy a good grub killer.
-I have started using Scotts GrubEx1.
+I have been using Scotts GrubEx1 for some time.
 It lasts all season with one application and is 100% organic to give you a healthy lawn.

-Use the grub killer for the best coverage in the warmer summer and fall months.
+Use Grub Killer for the best coverage in the warmer summer and fall months.
 Grub killer only works on young larvae, so you must use it after the new eggs have hatched.
 I don’t know of any nematodes that can kill larvae in colder temperatures, even in Spring.

 I usually treat my lawn in August or September and have had great success keeping crows away for the last few years.